California sees new wildfires break out as powerful 100-plus mph winds buffet state

 California has seen its fire season lengthen, which causes the driest time of year to increasingly overlap with the typical season for the state’s strongest fall offshore wind events.

 This year, the state saw its hottest August on record, with sizzling temperature records.
 Then an even more severe heat wave struck in early September, leading to a firestorm of historic proportions.
-Fuels that have not burned are currently at or near record-dry levels.
+Fuels that have not burned are at or near record-dry levels.

 Land management practices, along with the building of homes closer to forested areas susceptible to fires, are other significant factors driving wildfire trends in the West, but they don’t explain the major uptick in large fires in recent years.